 Our ethos is to create a learning environment whereby all children whatever their barrier to learning can succeed and fulfill their potential.
-We are very proud of the job we do for supporting young people with additional needs and have been awarded with the Devon Inclusion Award for our work with students with Autism.
+We are very proud of the job we do for supporting young people with additional needs.

 We have a dedicated team of Teaching Assistants (TAs’) led by the SENDCo and 3 Assistants who all have additional responsibilities.

 If you have any queries or concerns please feel free to contact Sharon Barnes, SENDCo.